pwisocodes/lemon-sdk/README.md

 4. You're good to go! :)

 ## How to use?
-For a detailed example usage please open up the example_usage.ipynb notebook Get a account instance and show its balance and spaces.
+For a detailed example usage please open up the example_usage.ipynb notebook.

+Get a account instance and show its balance and spaces.
 ```Python
 from lemon.core.account import Account